dictionaria/cldf2lift/README.md

 The *tertiary meta language* refers to the language used in the `alt_translation2` column of the `SenseTable`.

-Note 1: For all language codes, LIFT expects two-letter ISO 639-1 codes (e.g.
-        `en` for English).
-If such a code is not available for your language, fall back to its three-letter ISO 639-2/3 code.

-Note 2: `alt_translation1` and `alt_translation2` are not part of the CLDF
+Note: `alt_translation1` and `alt_translation2` are not part of the CLDF
       standard but rather a convention used by the Dictionaria project (dictionaria.clld.org).

 positional arguments:
   CLDF-METADATA         CLDF metadata file